Skip to Content

 different ways to clean marble countertops

-Marble countertops are seamless, splendid and can add a touch of elegance to your kitchen, however many of us fear the cost of cleaning and maintaining them.
-There is a perception that marble surfaces are difficult to clean but they are not, however care has to be taken in its maintenance.
-Let us take a look at some of the ways of maintaining the beauty of marble and cleaning it.
+Marble countertops are seamless and splendid and can add a touch of elegance to your kitchen.
+However, many of us fear the cost of cleaning and maintaining them.
+There is a perception that their surfaces are difficult to clean, but they are not.
+That said, care has to be taken in its maintenance.
+Let us look at some ways of maintaining and cleaning the beauty of marble.

 Here are the top solutions for common stains and spills:

-Organic stains such as coffee, tea and fruit can be cleaned with a mixture of hydrogen peroxide with few drops of ammonia.
+Organic stains such as coffee, tea, and fruit can be cleaned with a mixture of hydrogen peroxide with a few drops of ammonia.

 Rust metallic stains can be cleaned with poultice.